jatanjay/CorpusGenius/README.md

    -----------------------------------------------------snip--------------------------------------------
    .                         .
    .                         .
-   1966,        {'Well, your railroad gate, you know I just cant jump it Sometimes it gets so hard, you 					see I just sitting here beating on my trumpet With all these promises you left for me
-                But where are you tonight, sweet Marie?
-Well, I waited for you when I was half sick .
-Yes, I waited for you when you hated me Well, I waited for you inside of the frozen 					  	traffic Yeah, when you knew I had some other place to be Now, where are you tonight 						sweet Marie?
-Well, anybody can be just like me, obviously But then, now again, not too 					   	many can be like you, fortunately  Well, six white horses that you . . .
+   1966,        {'Well, your railroad gate, you know I just cant jump it Sometimes it gets so hard, you see I just sitting here beating on my trumpet With all these promises you left for me But where are you tonight, sweet Marie?
+Well, I waited for you when I was half sick Yes, I waited for you when you hated me.
+Well, I waited for you inside of the frozen traffic Yeah, when you knew I had some other place to be Now, where are you tonight sweet Marie?
+Well, anybody can be just like me, obviously But then, now again, not too many can be like you, fortunately
+   			Well, six white horses that you . . .
+   			". . . and lyrics of all other songs released in the year 1966"
+               }
    .
-   			". . . and lyrics of all other songs released in the year 1966" .
-   .            }

    2020,        {
    								.
    								.